arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-building/content.md

 ### Set Up The Environment

 You can set `DISTRO` to:
-- `lmp-base`: unsecure image without ostree and optee
+- `lmp-base`: unsecure image without ostree, developer friendly, not OTA compatible
 - `lmp`: secure image without xwayland
 - `lmp-xwayland`: secure image with xwayland support